-The Board of Directors and Stockholders Tonix Pharmaceuticals Holding Corp.
+To the Board of Directors and Stockholders Tonix Pharmaceuticals Holding Corp.

-We have audited the accompanying consolidated balance sheets of Tonix Pharmaceuticals Holding Corp. (the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive loss, stockholders' equity, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Tonix Pharmaceuticals Holding Corp. (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of operations, comprehensive loss, stockholders' equity, and cash flows for the each of the three years in the period ended December 31, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.